danjgale/nii-masker/README.md

 # nii-masker

-This is a simple command-line wrapper for `nilearn`'s [Masker object](https://nilearn.github.io/manipulating_images/masker_objects.html), which lets you easily extract out region-of-interest (ROI) timeseries from functional MRI data while giving you several options to apply post-processing to your MRI data (e.g., spatial smoothing, temporal filtering, confound regression, etc).
+This is a simple command-line wrapper for `nilearn`'s [Masker object](https://nilearn.github.io/manipulating_images/masker_objects.html), which lets you easily extract out region-of-interest (ROI) timeseries from functional MRI data while providing several options for applying additional post-processing (e.g., spatial smoothing, temporal filtering, confound regression, etc).
 This tool ultimately aims to extend `nilearn`'s powerful and convenient masking features to non-Python users who wish to analyze fMRI data.

 # Documentation

 ## Installation

 First, download this repository to a directory.
-Then, navigate to the directory and run `pip install .` to install `niimasker`.
+Then, navigate to the directory, `nii-masker/`, and run `pip install .` to install `niimasker`.
 To check your installation, run `niimasker -h` and you should see the help information.

 ## Running `niimasker`